 What command of God would Christians be violating if they obeyed the Fugitive Slave Act?
 The law that says to “love your neighbor as yourself.”
 (Romans 13:9).
 (And, by the way, there’s a good argument to be made here that loving your neighbor means Christians should advocate for and defend those fleeing violence in their home countries to seek asylum here in America).

-But the current stay at home orders are in no way contrary to God’s law.
+But the current mask mandates and stay at home orders are in no way contrary to God’s law.
 In fact, we stay home because we love our neighbor and want to keep them safe.
 Pandemics are nothing new, and historian Jeffrey Rosario writes about how Christians have traditionally responded with love and common sense by staying home to protect public health.

 Which is why even God must be embarrassed to hear some Christians argue that stay at home orders somehow amount to religious persecution simply because they can’t go to church.
 Really?

 I’m a human rights lawyer who fights for Christians persecuted in nations like Pakistan.
 Christians denied rights to worship, arrested & tortured, even killed for their faith.
 That is real persecution.
 Stay-at-home orders to stop the spread of a deadly virus is NOT.
 Don’t conflate.

 Significantly, none other than a conservative Christian, the late Supreme Court Justice Antonin Scalia, penned the United States Supreme Court’s controversial 1990 decision Employment Division v.
 Smith, where the Court found that the government need only show the slightest justification for enacting a generally applicable law that doesn’t specifically target religion.
 Clearly, stay at home orders do not target religion but rather are aimed at protecting public health, and thus would almost certainly pass muster under Smith.